 one of your mags.
 What an eye-opener.
 I was not aware

-of all the variety in our own backyard.
-I'm using your
+of all the variety [of beer] in our own backyard.

-brew map to map out future travels.
-Perhaps you can
+I'm using your brew map to map out future travels.

-post this mapping on your Web site?
-I remember when
+Perhaps you can post this map on your Web site?
+I remember

-there were fewer then half a dozen pubs in the greater
+when there were fewer than half a dozen pubs in the